psychemedia/storytelling-notes/three-sillies.md

 # The Three Sillies

-This is one of the stories that appears widely in English folk-tale collectoins, although I donlt recall any particular examples of having heard it myself.
-From the breifest refreshers of the bones of the tale, I told it myself for the first time at &Spoken Word at Monkton Arts* in May, 2024.
+This is one of the stories that appears widely in English folk-tale collections, although I don't recall any particular examples of having heard it myself.
+From the briefest refreshers of the bones of the tale, I told it myself for the first time at &Spoken Word at Monkton Arts* in May, 2024.
 Coming in at about 11 minutes, the scope for humour is plentiful.
-The tale ends as a "happiliy ever after", with an opportunity to say there are fools everywhere, but one comment was that it missed a kicker (a topper, or a twist), at the end.
+The tale ends as a "happily ever after", with an opportunity to say there are fools everywhere, but one comment was that it missed a kicker (a topper, or a twist), at the end.

-The version that seems to appear most commonly in English folk-tale collexctions is the one published by Jacobs in his *English Fairy Tales*:
+The version that seems to appear most commonly in English folk-tale collections is the one published by Jacobs in his *English Fairy Tales*:

 ```{admonition} Jacobs, *The Three Sillies*, 1895
 :class: dropdown